Welcome to the Karlsruhe Institute of Technology!

 The Department of Electrical Engineering and Information Technology consists of 17 separate institutes.
 Each of them has its own research focus and together they cover almost the complete area of electrical engineering from electric energy systems and automation engineering to materials science and information and communication technology.
 Here you can find an overview about the institutes together with a short introduction of each.

-To gather more information about the KIT in general and to make a good start here, you can find a lot of information on the website of the International Office.
-Furthermore, there is the AK-Erasmus student group which provides a lot of information on their website.
+To obtain more information about the KIT in general and to make a good start here, you can find a lot of information on the website of the International Office.
+Furthermore, there is the AK-Erasmus student group which provides a lot of information on their website too.

 - International Office: For administrational Problems (e.g. enrollment, housing) not concerning your choice of courses